axelvaldez/radical-companies/_posts/AND THEN THEY WANT TO BURN YOU/RADICAL COMPANIES/2022-03-19-RADICAL COMPANIES for the Impatient.markdown

    <tr>
     <th><p style="text-align: right; text-align: top; padding-right: 1m; ; ">Experimental Projects</p>
     </th>
     <td>At one point Google got a lot of coverage for their policy of allowing everybody to use 20% of their time to work on side projects and things like Google News came out of it.
-That was a generous policy given by the FIAT owners, but the same owners later took it away.
+That was a generous policy given by the <SPAN STYLE="FONT-SIZE: SMALLER; ">FIAT</SPAN> owners, but the same owners later took it away.
       <p>For a <SPAN STYLE="FONT-SIZE: SMALLER; ">RADICAL COMPANY</SPAN> the equivalent thing would be to put up a “20%” Banner and co-owners could allocate RADs to it as they see fit.
 Or more specifically, a “Google News” Banner could fund that specific project.
       </p>
     </td>